LupusTenera/PWC/README.md

 So far I made already the data structure , overview of pointers (although I need to finish the list, paired almost each value to a pointer), overview of a database etc.

 Doubting if I should just code the way I think it should be , waiting advice teacher/hearing that I need to do another assesment, thinking about an additional part for the app (which is smaller so more time realistic).

+P.S previous notes are at Trello , this is the method I use for project management beside GitHub.